 Yes/No Comments

 Disinfectant dispensers (preferably

 automatic), liquid soap and disposable

 paper towels provided.

 Capacity to be limited to 50% of the

 maximum bathing load as stipulated in

 Schedule IV of LN129 of 2005

 Staff at pools to wear visors.

 Umbrellas, sun beds, chairs and other

 equipment are disinfected after every

 visitor leaves.

-No crowding in common areas such as

-changing rooms and toilets.
-Public toilets

-and changing rooms to be disinfected every
+Public toilets and changing rooms to be

-hour and limited to a maximum of 4

-persons at any one time.
+disinfected every hour.
 Documentation to

 be kept on site logging disinfection times

 every hour.

 2 metre distance in every direction between

 each 1 umbrella/2 sunbed unit in open area

 around pools.
 Only one person per sunbed.

 No water attractions to be operated.